-In 2001, the Company entered into a Consulting Agreement with Prof. Dr. Arne Skerra, pursuant to which Prof. Dr. Arne Skerra provides advice regarding the use of new proteins, in particular Anticalin proteins and antibodies, for the purpose of research and development.
+In 2001, the Company entered into a Consulting Agreement with Prof. Dr. Arne Skerra, pursuant to which Prof. Dr. Arne Skerra provides advice regarding the use of new proteins, in particular Anticalin® proteins and antibodies, for the purpose of research and development.
 The Consulting Agreement has an unlimited term but can be terminated by the Company upon three months' notice with effect from the end of a month and by Prof. Dr. Arne Skerra upon one year's notice with effect from the end of a year.
-Under the Consulting Agreement, the Company incurred and paid to Prof. Dr. Skerra consulting fees of \$5,623 and \$6,853 for the three months ended March 31, 2015 and 2014, respectively.
+Under the Consulting Agreement, the Company incurred and paid to Prof. Dr. Skerra consulting fees of \$11,157 and \$13,711 for the six months ended June 30, 2015 and 2014, respectively.
+For the three months ended June 30, 2015 and 2014 the Company incurred and paid Prof. Dr. Skerra consulting fees of \$5,534 and \$6,858, respectively.